mikesiegel/AncientAnguishMudlet/README.md

 - Common buttons (who etc)
 - Chat windows
 - Highlight stuff like pipe running out
 - Status indicators for donator prompt (ie stuffed, drunk)
--

 ## WARNING

 This is in development.
 If your characters dies because of it, not my problem.

 This will not implement 'auto triggers' which are against AA rules!
+For example, we can highlght your pipe has run out but we will not refill it for you.